Norfolk, Connecticut, United States of America: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. It's important that you pick the necessary type.
-A lot of adapters on sale are simply plugs and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most places.
+A plug adapter that supports outlet types A and B. Check that you find the necessary type.
+Many adapters available are simply plugs and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most locations.

 What to wear/what to pack: